AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

 1. Verify that the extension installed properly.
 1. Enable and configure the extension.

-## Get the extension's Composer name and version
+## Get the extension Composer name and version

 If you already know the extension's Composer name and version, skip this step and continue with [Update your `composer.json` file](#update-your-composerjson-file).